wabarringer/05-work-day-scheduler/README.md

 -----------
 A simple calendar application that allows a user to save events for each hour of the day.

 -   What was your motivation?
+I wanted to make get this scheduler to a working condition.

 -   Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+To gain more experience with using JQuery, click events, local storage, and APIs.

 -   What problem does it solve?
+As an application it provides the user with a simple 8 hour schedule that they can edit and save.

 -   What did you learn?
+I learned how to walk the DOM tree in order to find specific items that I need to attribute in JQuery.
+I also learned more about basic conditional statements and when I need to use them.
+I learned how to effectively pull from DayJS and use the time data to use in JavaScript.

-Table of Contents (Optional)
+Table of Contents
 ----------------------------

-If your README is long, add a table of contents to make it easy for users to find what they need.

 -   [Installation](#installation)
 -   [Usage](#usage)